-Locate the Condenser, (2) right condenser mounting brackets, (2) left condenser mounting brackets, and (8) #10 x 3/8" hex head screws.
+Locate the Condenser, (2) upper condenser mounting brackets, and (4) #10 x 3/8" hex head screws.
 Attach brackets to the condenser as shown.
 NOTE: BRACKETS ON BACK SIDE

-Locate the Filter / Drier, Drier Mounting Bracket, Aluminum Liquid tube, (2) #6 o-rings and (2) #10 x 3/8" hex head screws.

-Install filter drier to condenser on third hole from the top as to allow Liquid Tube to attach as shown.
+Locate the Filter / Drier, Drier Mounting Bracket, Aluminum Liquid tube, (2) #6 o-rings, and (2) #10 x 3/8" hex head screws.
+Install Filter drier to condenser on third hole from top as to allow the Liquid Tube to attach as shown.
 Install a few drops of mineral oil to the o-ring fittings, and secure.